![]() |

 "I'm still alive," Peltier said, describing a dangerous medical procedure while he was in prison, when he was given blood transfusions and was in a coma for 14 hours.
 The medical center said it was a mistake.

 "In the Illinois medical center they had me in multiple blood transfusions," Peltier said.
 "They had me in a coma for 14 hours.
-Then they told me later, they said, 'we might have made a mistake there but I got another idea, let us try this.'
+Then they told me later, they said, 'we might have made a mistake there but I got a number of ideas, let us try this.'

 Peltier said from the beginning, the people came to his rescue, with support coming from 800 tribes.